 In view of the reasons already cited in our earlier submissions, the Contractor is entitled to be compensated for all the consequences arising from such reasons for delay.

 A brief narration of various heads under which the Contractor has submitted the request for payment of compensation and related computations are enclosed hereto.
-The total amount of additional costs incurred and/or losses suffered by the Contractor due to such reasons, not attributable to us and as explained in our Extension of Time submission, works out to rupees 451.47 crores.
+The total amount of additional costs incurred and/or losses suffered by the Contractor, as of June 2025, due to such reasons, not attributable to us and as explained in our Extension of Time submission, works out to rupees 451.47 crores.

 You will appreciate that the Contractor could not have foreseen such deficits and delays in execution of the Works.
-In fact, the Works foreseen to be completed by August 2023 in a Contract of 22-month period has now extended more than 24 months and are likely to continue for at least 18 months more.
+In fact, the Works foreseen to be completed by August 2023 in a Contract of 22-month period has now extended by more than 24 months and are likely to continue for at least 18 months more.

 Needless to mention that, the Contractor has incurred additional costs and had borrowed extensive financial assistance from external sources to be able to continue with the progress of the Works without major disruption.
 The extent of deficit in the cash flow has however, reached to such proportions that it may not be possible for the Contractor to sustain the present rate of progress.